petrzilkovah/english-for-designers/08-clarity-first/index.md

 ## Summary

 Redesigning a students' magazine Povstalec N°2 and creating its functional digital version.
 Designing a flexible layout for both versions to ease the production.
 Exploring trends in online publishing, with a focus on the usage of interactive elements for better readability.
-Suggesting communication strategy and means of promotion, such as social media content.
+Suggesting communication strategy and means of promotion.

 <!-- Disclosure widget, HTML in Markdown -->